 Globe-Trotter’s 20” classic navy trolley case is getting a Paul Smith makeover.
 The luxury travel brand has tapped the British fashion designer for a limited edition collection which sees Smith add a splash of colour to the carry-on with his ‘Artist Stripe’ pattern on the handle and corners of the trolley.
 Available in a range of hues, the playful pieces merge art and fashion to make a unique travel companion.
 The range will be presented at the Paul Smith boutique in Milan during Salone del Mobile (18 – 22 April 2018).

 Back in 1928, Jean Puiforcat set the bar for dinner opulence with the Cannes pattern in flatware.
 The iconic design was inspired by the architectural façade of Hôtel Martinez in Cannes, and served many of the elite at sophisticated dinner soirées.
-The French brand are now giving the range an elegant resurgence by adding a hint of onyx, lapis-lazuli, jade and jasper to the handle of the sterling silver pieces.
+The French brand is now giving the range an elegant resurgence by adding a hint of onyx, lapis-lazuli, jade and jasper to the handle of the sterling silver pieces.
 Cannes’s semi precious addition takes the designs up a notch from cutlery to haute couture table jewels.

 ‘Poli-Piel’ by Jorge Penadés